thumbnail image

 Director of Human–Technology Systems

-Provost Professor of Psychological and Brain Sciences at Indiana University and Fellow of the American Association for the Advancement of Science (AAAS).
+Provost Professor of Psychological and Brain Sciences at Indiana University, Fellow of the American Association for the Advancement of Science (AAAS) and author of Simple Heuristics that Make Us Smart and Ecological Rationality: Intelligence in the World.
 Todd studies cooperation, decision-making, and how people think about the future, guiding CFI’s work on building adaptive, cooperative human–technology systems.

 • Contact Us